MaazAmjad/urdu-word-vectors/word2vec/README.md

 ## Web News Dataset (linguistic variation 1)

 We trained this on huge News dataset.
-The model knows {vocab_size} different Urdu words.
+The model knows 64653 different Urdu words.

 **Linguistic Preprocessing**: Split into sentences, Word tokenization